haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 setwildbattle `species` `level` `item`

-*  `species` from data.pokemon.names
+*  `species` is from data.pokemon.names

 *  `level` is a number.

-*  `item` from data.items.stats
+*  `item` is from data.items.stats

 Example:
 ```
-# From BPRE0, 16389D:
+# From BPRE0, 168048:
-setwildbattle ELECTRODE 34 ????????
+setwildbattle SNORLAX 30 ????????
 ```
 </details>